 Analyzes the development of various branches of mathematics (including number theory, geometry, probability, algebra, and analysis) from ancient times through calculus of 17th-century Europe.
 Addresses the influences of eastern and western cultures and their contributions to the development of mathematics.
-Prerequisites: MT2510.
+Prerequisites: C- or better in MT2510.
 Offered every year.